Protocols for students and staff on-campus

 Our on-campus protocols have been formalised in Swinburne’s COVIDSafe Plan, which can be viewed on the intranet.

-For your safety and the safety of others, Swinburne will require fitted face masks to be worn indoors or outdoors on campus where physical distancing cannot be maintained both indoors and outdoors on campus.
+For your safety and the safety of others, Swinburne recommends wearing a fitted face mask where physical distancing cannot be maintained both indoors and outdoors on campus.

-Please ensure that you are carrying a fitted face mask when you leave home at all times.
-And please remember to maintain good hand hygiene, maintain 1.5m physical distance and stay at home when you are unwell.
+Please ensure that you are carrying a fitted face mask with you at all times..

 Swinburne face masks, including a new suite showcasing Indigenous designs are available for purchase via the Razor online store.